 I’m Assistant Professor of Writing and Rhetoric at Syracuse University, where I am a core faculty member in the Writing Program and the Composition & Cultural Rhetoric Doctoral Program.
-I teach and study digital rhetoric, rhetorical theory, authorship, intellectual property theory, and technical & professional communication.
+I teach and study rhetoric of technology with a focus on digital rhetoric and machine rhetoric, rhetorical theory, authorship, intellectual property theory, and technical & professional communication.

 My current research projects explore rhetorical agency as it is performed in the process of composing texts that we culturally understand as unoriginal: encyclopedias, robot-written articles, and aggregated data.
 I also examine the ways that the material realities of print and digital production shape these writing processes.
 I’m currently wrapping up a book project entitled Textual Curation: Authorial Agency in Wikipedia and the Chambers’ Cyclopaedia that features a historical comparative study of articulated agency in these encyclopedias.
 Other work from this study has appeared in College English, Le Monde Maçonnique des Lumiéres (Europe-Amériques et Colonies), and The Responsibilities of Rhetoric.